A Guide to Green Burial Services and Cemeteries in Texas

 We all know that climate change is real.
 Maybe we feel it is our politicians’ concern, or it is not going to affect us and ours.
 But, simply changing a death care choice to a natural burial could have a massive impact on greenhouse gas emissions and ensure our final legacy is one of unity and positivity for the planet.

-Recent surveys have indicated that more Americans are interested in a green funeral, but there have been limited options.
+Recent surveys have indicated that more Americans are interested in a green funeral, but limited options exist.

 We want to change that and help make green burial a realistic and empowering choice for Texans.
-So, we have put together this guide to help you learn more and understand more about what green burial choices you have in Texas.
+So, we have put together this guide to help you learn more and understand more about your green burial choices in Texas.

-Joe Sehee, founder of the Green Burial Council, said, “This concept resonates with Texans more than any other state.
+Joe Sehee, the Green Burial Council founder, said, “This concept resonates with Texans more than any other state.
 Those favoring the green option here often are not doing it as a final act of environmental activism, he said, but out of a desire to be close to the land, to return to biblical practices, or as an alternative to embalming without choosing cremation.”

 We have researched green burial service providers in Texas.
 Some of these may be green burial sites that will assist you in conducting your green funeral.
 Others are funeral service providers who offer a natural burial package and will help you conduct a natural preparation of your loved one, ready for transfer to a green cemetery in Texas.